fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 ## Starting the Graphical Interface of NEMeSIS

-NEMeSIS incldues a large main program to perform the analysis from Data Tables to Biological Interpretation where most of this tutorial is focused.
-Other than this interface, a separated Data Alignment Software capable of converting mzML raw data to mass peak lists and alignment of mass peak lists to create data tables used as input for the main NEMeSIS program.
-For details and instructions on the latter see [Data Alignment Software](GUI_docs.md#data-alignment-software).
+NEMeSIS perform the analysis from spectral raw data, _m/z_ peak lists or data tables to statistical analysis where most of this tutorial is focused.

 ## Opening NEMeSIS